When you are in the mood for down home comfort food, these donuts definitely fall into that category.

 Dip each warm donut and donut hole in the cinnamon sugar coating...

-Dip cooled donuts in glaze and place them on a wire rack until dry.
+Dip some of the cooled donuts in glaze and place them on a wire rack until dry.

 Leave some plain too for a good "coffee dunker"!